 Most consulting firms/departments tackle projects in teams, and entry-level consultants might be responsible for a variety of tasks including analyzing data, researching issues, writing reports, and delivering presentations.
 The pace can be intense, significant travel may be required, and clients can be demanding with high expectations.
 Typically, you will be paid well, inspired by intellectually challenging work, and learn how to partner with your team members effectively.

 Landing a consulting internship or job is intense.
 Harvard is one of only a few schools where consulting firms actively recruit.
-At many firms, entry-level opportunities are filled through the Campus Interview Program.
+At many firms, entry-level opportunities are filled through the OCS Recruiting Program.
 However, there are also firms that do not travel to campus, and you will need to develop a professional network that will help you get your foot in the door.

-In general, consulting firms hire more full-time employees than they do summer internships.
+In general, consulting firms hire more full-time employees than they do summer interns.
 In fact, some smaller firms do not hire summer interns at all.
 One reason for this is that it can be more difficult to find meaningful projects for untrained interns for the short span of summer.
-The Campus Interview Program for consulting internships is similar to the process for full-time.
-The same considerations should be taken when preparing for the summer consulting interview.
-Firms’ networking and information sessions will begin the first day of classes, and new this year, internship interviews will take place in October.
-A small amount of interviews will also take place in late January and early February as part of the spring Campus Interview Program.
+The same considerations should be taken when preparing for the summer consulting interview as for the full-time interview.
+OCS organizes opportunities to meet people in the industry each fall through employer networking and information sessions, career fairs like the Business & Consulting Fair, and other employer-led educational programs.
+See the OCS Recruiting page for more details.

-Although consulting firms will interview a large number of underclassmen, they will extend relatively few summer internship offers.
-Do not get discouraged if you are not successful in the summer internship hiring process.
+Because consulting firms hire more for full-time than internships, do not get discouraged if you are not successful in the summer internship hiring process.
 Summer intern recruiting is an important process that helps you develop connections and become more of a known entity with firms.
-Consulting companies return to campus and make the majority of their offers through the full-time Campus Interview Program process in the fall.
 Staying connected with the people you have met demonstrates your interest and commitment to the field and can help your candidacy if you apply for a full-time opportunity.
 If you do get an offer for the summer, the main goal of the summer internship should be to see if consulting is a good fit for you, and to parlay it into a full-time offer.